Skip to main content

 6. Employ a surveyor to test materials and provide this report to your broker

-7. Notify your broker if any supplier/material becomes unapproved so they review this with future insurers to make sure cover can be sourced at post completion.
+7. Notify your broker if any supplier or material becomes unapproved.
+This will allow them to review the situation with future insurers to ensure that coverage can be sourced after completion.

 Real-world insight that we don't share anywhere else